wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 Two silver birds glide through our daily world — ethereal, other-worldly, they collect and carry the dreams that humans wish for and might just come true.

-Gi is a theatre designer and improv theatre make.<br>Jana is a street dancer, performer, and facilitator whose work has been shown by China Plate, Omnibus, Camden People's Theatre.<br>Design Assistant: Dara Hughes
+Gi is a theatre designer and improv theatre maker.<br>Jana is a street dancer, performer, and facilitator whose work has been shown by China Plate, Omnibus, Camden People's Theatre.<br>Design Assistant: Dara Hughes

 <a href="https://instagram.com/1001create" target="_blank">Insta 1001create</a>
 <hr>